 The role of Paddy was written for Nick Nolte by Anthony Tambakis and Gavin O'Connor, who are neighbors with the actor in Malibu.
-The studio was resistant to casting Nolte, but the writers held firm and Nolte's portrayal has won him universal critical praise.
+The studio was resistant to casting Nolte, but the writers held firm and Nolte's portrayal has won him global critical praise.

 Frank Grillo based his character on famed MMA trainer Greg Jackson.
 Grillo and Joel Edgerton trained and lived with Jackson at his New Mexico gym during pre-production.
 All of Grillo's fight scene dialogue while "cornering" Edgerton was suggested by Jackson.

 Brendan Conlon may be loosely based on the life of real-life UFC fighter Rich "Ace" Franklin.
 Like the character, Franklin was also a high school teacher who took part in cage-fights to make extra money.